 - Stock up on some organic or ethically grown fresh fruit and vegetables.

 - Try out the next door cafe for a delicious breakfast, coffee or decadent cakes.

 The Perth City Farm – Farmer’s Market is a popular market offering organic, biodynamic, ethical and sustainable produce.
 None of the fruit and veg, dairy products, unrefined honey or meats are treated with chemical sprays.
-Along with the fresh produce and health foods, you’ll also find organic clothing and body products There is also organic clothing, health foods and body products.
+Along with the fresh produce and health foods, you’ll also find organic clothing and body products.